 Does anything scream summer more than lugging home a gigantic, juicy watermelon?
 I love slicing it up, admiring its beautiful color, popping it in the refrigerator, and biting into a nice, cold slice after a day in the sun.
 While watermelon is a beloved, handheld summer snack, there are many other ways to enjoy it, too!

-Feta Cheese: The tartness pairs so well with the sweetness from the fruit.
+- Feta Cheese: The tangy, saltiness pairs so well with the sweetness from the fruit.

-2. Rinse strawberries in a strainer.
-Pat dry and then dice into quarters.
+2. Rinse strawberries and pat dry.
+Then dice into quarters.

 4. In a serving bowl, combine watermelon cubes, strawberries, crumbled feta, and mint leaves.
 Toss gently.

 5. Then, add lime juice & zest to top.
-Enjoy fresh or pair with a protein for a complete meal!
+Enjoy cold!

-Store in the fridge for up to 5 days.
-Watermelon has a high water content, so freezing is not ideal.
-Because of this, you may have to drain some liquid from your storage container each day.
+Store in the fridge for up to 3 days.
+Watermelon has a high water content, so you may have to drain some liquid from your storage container each day.
 Not to worry!
 You won’t lose any delicious flavor by doing this.